mbridak/WinterFieldDayLogger/README.md

 places in the code 'RTTY' is used and Bob's your dads brother.

 ## Changes since last release.

+Changed the RAC sections for 2023.
+Thanks for the heads up WB8ERJ!

 Added a group contact aggregation server.
 So multiple clients can participate in WFD together.